 This meter allows you to check the level of charge in the coach battery in your motor home.
 It is located on the monitor panel in the galley area.
 (See Section 8.)

 To obtain an accurate reading:

-- 1. The battery mode switch must be in the neutral position. - 2.
-Both the automotive engine and the auxiliary generator engine must be stopped. - 3.
+- Both the automotive engine and the auxiliary generator engine must be stopped. - 2.
 An interior light should be turned on to provide a small load which draws off battery surface charge.